 No doubt Anonymous’ sister rolled her eyes at the anxiety in her sibling’s voice when the question was presented.
 Mr. Galanes’ response:

 Follow up.
 Ask, “How did Jim feel about leaving his gun at home?”
 In the event of pushback (or noncommittal dithering), add: “We know that Jim is a responsible gun owner.
 We just don’t want guns in our home.”
 If you continue to believe she’s shining you on, install a metal detector at the front door.
 Happy Thanksgiving!

 To say that Mr. Galanes’ response is woefully inadequate to the task at hand is an understatement.
 Lord knows a person has a right to dictate terms of entry to her own private property.
 But one usually invites close family over with few conditions.

 My advice to Anonymous?

 First ask: what is it about your brother-in-law possessing a firearm that makes you uncomfortable?
-Maybe if you can articulate that to yourself — and then to your own sister — perhaps you might find that she and her husband have answers to your concerns about gun safety that make you see that a firearm holstered on the hip of a good guy is actually a net gain to society.
+Maybe if you can articulate that to yourself — and then to your sister — you might find that she and her husband have answers to your concerns about gun safety that make you see that a firearm holstered on the hip of a good guy (a cop in this case) is actually a net gain to society.

-Another variable to consider: how many times has anonymous been around your brother-in-law when he had a gun on him with no bad results?
+Another variable to consider: how many times has Anonymous been around your brother-in-law when he was carrying a firearm…with no bad results?

 Lord knows we’ve had enough of smashmouth politics in the past year to last us a while.
-Trying to be a little forgiving and understanding of our family over Thanksgiving for all sides might be a good thing?
-After all, we are the ones who are winning.
-N’est-ce pas?
+Trying to be a little forgiving and understanding of our family over Thanksgiving for the benefit of all sides might be a good thing.
+After all, we are the ones who are winning, n’est-ce pas?